GetStream/javascript-beginner-guide/setup-guide.md

-# Stream Chat Concepts: Set-Up Guide
+# Stream Chat Essentials: Set-Up Guide

 This is a step-by-step guide designed to provide context on basic concepts of Stream's Chat API.
-Additional information may be found in the [Official Documentation](https://getstream.io/chat/docs/?language=javascript) as well as our [Knowledge Base](https://getstream.zendesk.com/hc/en-us/).
-The purpose of this guide is to provide steps to build a simple chat app using Stream's Chat API and showcase Stream Chat basic concepts, use, and best practices.
+Additional information may be found in the [official documentation](https://getstream.io/chat/docs/?language=javascript).
+The purpose of this guide is to provide steps to build a simple chat app and showcase Stream Chat basic concepts, use, and best practices.

 To try out this example chat app, follow the instructions in the [README](https://github.com/zacheryconverse/basic-chat#install-example-app).